Securely Connecting Wearables to Ambient Displays with User Intent

-Abstract: Wearables, including fitness bracelets, smart watches, and smart jewelry, are increasingly popular to help users monitor their physical activities and receive notifications.
-However, wearables are small and have limited user interfaces, hence they often wirelessly interface with a personal smartphone or a personal computer to relay information from the wearable for display or other interactions.
-In this paper, we envision a new method by which a wearable can establish a secure connection to an ambient display, such as a television or computer monitor, based on the user's intention to connect to the display.
-The user can access and display the bracelet's information without having to carry personal display devices.
-Such connections must only be made intentionally, must be secure to prevent impersonation attacks, must work with unmodified display hardware, and must be easy to establish even when a new display is encountered.
-We propose a secure wearable/display connection solution, named LightTouch.
-LightTouch uses standard RF methods (like Bluetooth) for communicating the data to display, securely bootstrapped with a key shared via a brightness channel between the low cost, low power, ambient light sensor of a wearable and the screen of the display.
+Wearables are often small and have limited user interfaces, hence they often wirelessly interface with a personal smartphone or a personal computer to relay information from the wearable for display.
+In this paper, we envision a new method LightTouch by which a wearable can establish a secure connection to an ambient display, such as a television or computer monitor, based on the user's intention to connect to the display.
+Such connections must be secure to prevent impersonation attacks, must work with unmodified display hardware, and must be easy to establish.
+LightTouch uses standard RF methods for communicating the data to display, securely bootstrapped with a key shared via a brightness channel between the low cost, low power, ambient light sensor of a wearable and the screen of the display.
 A screen touch gesture is adopted by users to ensure the modulation of screen brightness can be accurately and securely captured by the ambient light sensor.
-Wireless coordination with the processor driving the display establishes a shared secret based on the brightness channel information.
 We further propose novel on-screen localization and correlation algorithms to improve security and reliability.
-Through experiments we demonstrate that LightTouch is compatible with current display and wearable designs, easy-to-use (5-6 seconds), reliable for connecting multiple displays in various ambient light conditions (98% success connection ratio), and secure against impersonation attacks.
-Our solution should also work with many other mobile electronic devices.
+Through experiments we demonstrate that LightTouch is compatible with current display and wearable designs, easy-to-use (5-6 seconds), reliable for connecting displays (98 percent success connection ratio), and secure against impersonation attacks.